jekyll/jekyll/docs/_tutorials/read-only-json-api.md

 ```
 {% endraw %}

-The last template --- `items_index.html` --- outputs a list of posts under a category and the
+The last template --- `items_index.html` --- would output a list of posts under a category and the
 index of all posts:

 {% raw %}